Fred The Tree On Seven Mile Bridge

 Fred’s story resonates with many for one simple reason: survival against the odds.
 Australian pines, though not native to Florida, are hardy trees capable of withstanding salty air and windy conditions.
 Still, for Fred to not only sprout but thrive on a crumbling, barren piece of bridge is nothing short of remarkable.

-Fred survived not only the usual battering of the Florida Keys’ weather - strong winds, blazing sun, and the salty spray of the Atlantic - but also several hurricanes that have swept through the region.
+Fred survived not only the strong winds and blazing sun of the Florida Keys but also several hurricanes that swept through the region.
 Each time a storm threatened, locals feared Fred wouldn’t make it.
 Yet, after each storm, Fred the Tree remained, standing strong.

 Fred’s Fame and Enduring Legacy